FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 });
 ```

 The only difference is where `authorizationCheck` pulls the access token from.
 Everything else is exactly the same.
+XXX

 Finally, we need to update our code to handle refreshing and updating the access token.
 The best place for that is in the `authorizationCheck` code.
 Here's the updated code: